itsme2417/PolyMind/README.md

 4. Copy `config.example.json` as `config.json` and fill in required settings.

 For the ComfyUI stablefast workflow, make sure to have [ComfyUI_stable_fast](https://github.com/gameltb/ComfyUI_stable_fast) installed.
+For the img2img workflow, make sure to have [comfyui-base64-to-image](https://github.com/glowcone/comfyui-base64-to-image) installed.

 ## Usage

 To use PolyMind, run the following command in the project directory: